fboender/documents/src/linux_troubleshooting_guide/linux_troubleshooting_guide.md

 Let's look at a few examples:

 A web application is complaining that it can't write to a file.
-The web application runs under the Apache webserver which runs as user `www-data.
+The web application runs under the Apache webserver which runs as user `www-data`.
 You check the permissions on the directory, and the `www-data` user which the does have rights to write in that directory.

+    root # ls -la /var/www/mywebsite/attachments/2017
+    total 24
+    drwxr-xr-x  6 www-data www-data 4096 Oct 21 14:23 .
+    drwxr-xr-x 13 www-data www-data 4096 Jan 11  2017 ..

 Now you're at a loss as to what the problem could be.
 The solution is to emulate the environment the web application is running in.
-Change to the `www-data` user using `su` and actually try to write something in the same directory:
+Change to the `www-data` user using `su` and actually try to write something in the same
+directory:

-    fboender $ sudo su - www-data
+    root # sudo su - www-data
-    www-data $ cd /var/www/mywebsite/attachments/2017
-    bash: cd /var/www/mywebsite/attachments/2017: Permission denied
-    www-data $ cd /var/wwww/mywebsite/attachments
+    www-data $ cd /var/www/
+    root # cd website
-    bash: cd /var/www/mywebsite/attachments/: Permission denied
+    bash: cd website: Permission denied

-Now you've reproduced the actual problem: The `www-data` user doesn't have permission to view `/var/www/mywebsite/attachments/` directory.
+Now you've reproduced the actual problem: The `www-data` user doesn't have permission to view `/var/www/mywebsite/` directory.

 Another example: